saltyorg/docs/docs/saltbox/upgrade/traefik3.md

 11. Changed the rutorrent image since the previously used one was no longer getting updates.
     1. No longer includes autodl

-12. Docker volumes such as /data, /tv and /movies are no longer mounted by default.
+12. Docker volumes such as /data, /tv and /movies are no longer mounted into relevant containers by default.
-    1. Restore the old behavior by setting `docker_legacy_volume: true` using the inventory.
+    1. Restore the old behavior by setting `docker_legacy_volume: true` using the [inventory](../inventory.md), then running the relevant tags [**typically** `plex, radarr, sonarr` but your setup may differ].

-As with any major update double check your inventory edits are in line with any changes made to the roles.
+As with any major update double check your [inventory](../inventory.md) edits are in line with any changes made to the roles.
 Ask on our discord server if in doubt.